-Running down in the middle of the Pacific Ocean, the International Date Line, is halfway around the Greenwich Meridian.
+Running down in the middle of the Pacific Ocean, the International Date Line is halfway around the Greenwich Meridian.
 It roughly follows the 180-degree meridian with some deviating east and west at certain places.
 This is done in order to accommodate the political and economic affiliations of the affected areas.
 The IDL, is not a matter of international law and lacks a regulatory body but is embraced globally.
-This is crucial for global interconnectivity, communication, time management and carrying out of worldwide economic activities.
+This is crucial for global interconnectivity, communication, time management, and carrying out worldwide economic activities.

 From North to South, the first deviation from the 180-degree longitude is to pass to the east of Wrangel Island and Chukchi Peninsula, the easternmost part of Russian Siberia.
 Following this, it passes through the Bering Strait, and then bends west of the 180-degree longitude, passing west of St. Lawrence Island and St. Matthew Island.
-The IDL, crosses between the U.S. Aleutian Islands and the Russian Commander Islands.
+The IDL crosses between the U.S. Aleutian Islands and the Russian Commander Islands.
 To keep the whole of Russia to the West and the U.S. to the east, it bends southeast again and returns to 180-degree longitude.
 It passes the Equator while following the 180th meridian, implying the two US-owned uninhabited atolls of Howland Island and Baker Island with the latest time on earth.
 The IDL circumscribes Kiribati by curving to the east, with the easternmost islands of the country having the most advanced time.
 South of Kiribati, the line returns westwards but remains east of 180 degrees, passing between Samoa and American Samoa.

 To escape inconvenience the IDL has been changed by nations on certain occasions.
 The most recent alteration was made by Samoa in 2011, by shifting the dateline to the west and eliminating December 30th, 2011, from the calendar.
 This was carried forward in order to facilitate trade with the nations of Australia and New Zealand.
-The state of Tokelau, also followed the same route for similar economic exchanges with Samoa.
-Kiribati, an island nation of 32 atolls that straddles the Equator changed the line to the east, in order to keep the entire country on the same date, in 1995.
-Other ancient deviations include the Philippines, formerly being on the east side despite being far on the western edge of Pacific Ocean.
+The state of Tokelau also followed the same route for similar economic exchanges with Samoa.
+Kiribati, an island nation of 32 atolls that straddles the Equator changed the line to the east, in order to keep the entire country on the same date, 1995.
+Other ancient deviations include the Philippines, formerly on the east side despite being far on the western edge of the Pacific Ocean.
 From 1521 to 1844, it was one day behind its Asian neighbors.
-The transition from the eastern to the western end was done in December, 1844.
-The transfer of ownership of Alaska from Russia to America, led to the shift from the Asian and Julian date to an American and Gregorian date.
-This was done in 1867 and was also marked as the ‘Alaska Day.’
+The transition from the eastern to the western end was done in December 1844.
+The transfer of ownership of Alaska from Russia to America led to the shift from the Asian and Julian date to an American and Gregorian date.
+This was done in 1867 and was also marked as ‘Alaska Day.’